Testing

 namespace math

-import fly.test
+import fly.assert.*

 // Returns a string classification of n.